chingchanghaunji-bit/MONET-PARTY/DEPLOY_STEPS.md

 Build Command: pip install -r requirements.txt
 Start Command: python app.py
 ```

+**How to check:** Visit https://github.com/chingchanghaunji-bit/MONET-PARTY and see if `app.py` is at root or in a folder.

 #### Step 4: Add Environment Variables
 Click **"Environment"** tab, then **"Add Environment Variable"** for each: